-For example, you should avoid foods high in tyramine while taking St. John’s Wort so that you do not risk the chance of a hypertensive events.
+“Some diets may combine with St. John’s wort to produce cardiac changes, says Kapalka, “so it is important to monitor heart rate and blood pressure – especially after meals – early in treatment to discover possible sensitivities.”
+For example, you should avoid foods high in tyramine while taking St. John’s Wort so that you do not risk the chance of hypertensive [high blood pressure] events.
 Such foods include aged meats and cheeses, red wine and overripe avocados.

 Many people are aware that melatonin can relieve insomnia, but it could also be effective in quelling anxiety.
 “Melatonin may have some benefit for preoperative anxiety as well as postoperative anxiety,” Dr. Nanavati stated.
 A variety of research has reported anxiety-decreasing effects of melatonin in patients undergoing a range of surgical procedures, such as gallbladder surgery, abdominal hysterectomy, cataract surgery, hand surgery and more, as described in a review published in the British Journal of Anaesthesia.

-Though experts aren’t sure exactly how it works, it may boost levels of a brain chemical called gamma aminobutyric acid (GABA).
-This is the same chemical that is increased by medications like alprazolam (brand name Xanax) and diazepam (brand name Valium).
+Though experts aren’t sure exactly how valerian causes sedation, it may boost levels of a brain chemical called gamma aminobutyric acid (GABA).
+This is the same chemical that is increased by medications like alprazolam ( Xanax) and diazepam.
 “If used during the day, drowsiness is very likely, and gastrointestinal upset, headaches and heart dysrhythmias have been reported,” says Dr. Kapalka.
 There may also be a risk of liver damage, though this outcome is rare and may not actually be related to valerian use.
 People should avoid alcohol while taking this herb because it also causes sleepiness.
 Valerian can also interfere with iron absorption.

 Some research supports the effectiveness of this herb in various forms for anxiety reduction, but “the data is limited due to poor quality in methodology in a few of the studies,” Dr. Nanavati notes.
-In a few recent studies, however, lavender oil taken in capsule form was more effective than both placebo and the standard anxiety medication lorazepam (Ativan).
+In a few studies, however, lavender oil taken in capsule form was more effective than both placebo and the standard anxiety medication lorazepam (Ativan).